Grand Turk Kayaking

-Of the main islands in the Turks and Caicos, Grand Turk offers the poorest kayaking.
-Only two general areas are feasible: off the west coast beaches and the sheltered North Creek.
-For visitors to Grand Turk, kayaking can be done as a guided cruise ship excursion tour, or as simple rental.
+Of the main islands in the Turks and Caicos, Grand Turk, due to its limited wetlands, doesn't offer exceptional kayaking.
+Only two general areas are feasible: off the west coast beaches, and the sheltered North Creek.
+For visitors to Grand Turk, kayaking can be done as a guided cruise ship excursion tour, or as a simple rental.

-A two or three hour kayaking tour is offered as a day excursion to cruise ship guests.
-This package leaves from the Grand Turk Cruise Center, with transfer by bus to North Creek, where there's a short walk on a wetlands trail and the kayak launch area.
+A two or three-hour kayaking tour is offered as a shore excursion to cruise ship guests through the cruise lines.
+This package leaves from the Grand Turk Cruise Center, with transfer by small shuttle bus to North Creek, where there's a short walk on a wetlands trail and the kayak launch area.

 For guests staying overnight on Grand Turk, complimentary kayak use from your accommodation or rental from one of the Cockburn Town dive shops is another option.
 When there's no ocean swell, kayaking off Cockburn Town Beach, Governor's Beach and Pillory Beach is an excellent way to see the town from the water.